dt-alliances/nvidia-observability/DCGM-exporter.md

 # What is the NVIDIA DCGM-Exporter

 [DCGM-Exporter](https://docs.nvidia.com/datacenter/cloud-native/gpu-telemetry/latest/dcgm-exporter.html) is a tool based on the Go APIs to NVIDIA DCGM that allows users to gather GPU metrics and understand workload behavior or monitor GPUs in clusters.
-DCGM Exporter is written in Go and exposes GPU metrics at an HTTP endpoint (/metrics) for monitoring solutions such as Prometheus.
-For more details on the use cases see the [Dynatrace NVIDIA DCGM-Exporter Hub tile](https://www.dynatrace.com/hub/detail/nvidia-dcgm-exporter/?query=nvidi&filter=all)
+DCGM Exporter is written in Go and exposes GPU metrics at an HTTP endpoint (/metrics) for monitoring solutions.

 Below is a guide for how to configure metrics scraping from the NVIDIA DCGM-Exporter for ingest and analysis within Dynatrace.
+For more details on the use cases see the [Dynatrace NVIDIA DCGM-Exporter Hub tile](https://www.dynatrace.com/hub/detail/nvidia-dcgm-exporter/?query=nvidi&filter=all)

 ## Metric ingest into Dynatrace